ahmedrazazaidii/SentimentAnalysis/README.md

 ### Code

-The code is implemented in Python using scikit-learn and is provided in the attached Jupyter Notebook file: [`SentimentAnalysis.ipynb`](https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/23568731/0714e5e0-8f60-4d7c-9187-c2b4d0c3b1ef/SentimentAnalysis.ipynb).
+The code is implemented in Python using scikit-learn and is provided above as Jupyter Notebook file.

 ### Usage